streamr-dev/network/packages/dht/README.md

 # @streamr/dht

 A connectionful Kademlia based P2P distributed hash table (DHT).
-Implements an in-memory key-value data store where multiple creators of of data can list values behind a single key.
+Implements an in-memory key-value data store where multiple creators of data store values behind a single key.
 The library is entirely browser compatible.

-All communication between peers utilizes protobuf, transported with the help of the custom `@streamr/proto-rpc` library.
+All communication between peers utilizes [protobuf](https://protobuf.dev/), transported with the help of the custom `@streamr/proto-rpc` library.

 Connections in the DHT are established using WebSocket or WebRTC connections.
 The nodes will decide internally based on peers' connectivity information which connection types to use.

 The DHT also provides an interface for sending messages from peer to peer with the `DhtNode#send` function.
-The sent message is routed over the network to the target node's id.
+The sent message is routed over the network to the target node.

 ## Running a node

 Running a bare DhtNode in the Streamr Network is heavily discouraged as it requires advanced configuration.
 However, if you do wish to run a node here are some recommended configurations.

-(the following values are examples for working production or test values check the streamr-client's default network configuration)
+(the following values are examples.
+For working production or test values check the streamr-client's default network configuration)

 ```js
 const DhtNode = new DhtNode({